129 E. State Street,

 Opened as the Ten Eyck’s Orpheum Theatre on May 22, 1922 with Robert Hughes in “Come on Over”.
 It was equipped with a Moller pipe organ.
 By 1931 it was operated by Hunt’s Theaters Inc.

 MikeH’s post from the Trenton Strand covers most of the Mayfair’s history:

 Last I saw it it had been cut up into about 5 little theatres.
-The Mayfair Theater in Trenton was a first-run house and played all the Fox films, half of the Warner films and some of Disney.
-As Trenton went down hill, especially after the riots in the 1960’s when Martin Luther King was assasinated, so went the Mayfair.
-Downtown was no longer a destination point for the average movie-goer and all of the downtown theatres closed except the Mayfair which made a living as a black exploitation house.
+The Mayfair Theatre in Trenton was a first-run house and played all the Fox films, half of the Warner films and some of Disney.
+As Trenton went down hill, especially after the riots in the 1960’s when Martin Luther King was assasinated, so went the Mayfair Theatre.
+Downtown was no longer a destination point for the average movie-goer and all of the downtown theatres closed except the Mayfair Theatre which made a living as a black exploitation house.
 It was eventually bought by a Philadelphia circuit called Budco (I was working for them at the time) until we gave it back.
 My brother operated it for a few years and finally closed it.
 It sat idle for a few years until one morning the roof collapsed.
 Of course it was then torn down".

 Just login to your account and subscribe to this theater